HengyueZ/astrofix/README.md

 # astrofix
 Astro-Fix is an astronomical image correction algorithm.
-It imputes the correct value of a bad pixel through a Gaussian Process Regression with its neibours.
+It imputes the correct value of a bad pixel by Gaussian Process Regression.
 Our paper can be found at